CodeBreaker822/AILiveTranscriber/documentation.md

 official build path with the empty database snapshot.

 Rust dependency debug symbols and incremental compilation are disabled to keep the Tauri target directory manageable.
-Successful `tauri:build` commands prune release-only compilation caches after the executable and bundles are complete.
+Successful `tauri:build` commands preserve the release compilation cache by default so later builds can reuse compiled Rust dependencies.
+Run `npm run clean:tauri` only when you need to reclaim disk space;
-Run `npm run clean:tauri` to remove development and release compilation caches manually; it preserves executables, installers, updater artifacts, packaged resources, models, databases, and storage.
-The next development compilation will take longer.
+it preserves executables, installers, updater artifacts, packaged resources, models, databases, and storage, but the next release compilation will take longer.
+Set `AI_TRANSCRIBER_PRUNE_TAURI_CACHE=1` for a one-off build that prunes the release cache after packaging.

 Required hosted API configuration: